 No one likes to get a bad review online.
 The sinking feeling when you see a one or two out of five rating and the harsh criticisms of unhappy guests erode at the heart of a good hotelier, and at the reputation of your business.

-As dreadful as it is to see your life’s work slated online, however, you should never attempt to block, censor or circumvent negative reviews by duplicitous means or force.
+Of course, everyone wishes that all their guests only ever have positive experiences, but you should never attempt to block, censor or circumvent negative reviews by duplicitous means or force.
 Between brand damage, operational oversight and possible legal consequences, the harm that can be done simply isn’t worth it.

 Here are just a few of the reasons why you should accept criticism gracefully, and some steps for managing your online reputation the right way.